Teaching Elementary Math Conceptually:

 Chapter 2 – Addition & Subtraction

 The second chapter covers concepts in addition, subtraction, and estimation.
 This chapter explores foundational concepts to develop computational fluency without memorization.
 Strategies represent conceptual and constructive teaching.
 A unique manipulative tool is introduced that is used extensively to develop operational concepts and expand place value principles.
+The computational thinking strategies of decomposition, pattern recognition, and algorithm design are expanded.

 Chapter 3 – Multiplication & Division

 The third chapter develops concepts in multiplication, division, and prime numbers.
 In this chapter, designing contextual problems is discussed.
 Strategies presented are designed to construct operational concepts that are foundational to fractions.
 Place value concepts are expanded, and prime number concepts are developed.
+Technology concepts are connected using the strategies of abstraction and algorithm design.

 Chapter 4 – Fractions